-I’ve often read when one is down, to bake something to get your mind off it (and pig out on later).
-I often find myself cooking no matter what’s on my mind but I have never indulged in a food when I am down.
+I've often read when one is feeling down to bake something to get your mind off of it (and pig out on it later).
+I often find myself cooking no matter what's on my mind, but I have never indulged in a food when I am down.
 Actually, I tend to eat a lot less.
-However, this one breaks the mold.
+However, this raspberry chambord red velvet dessert breaks the mold.

 Cooking With Paula Deen Vol. 6 Issue 6